rohandhapodkar/rohandhapodkar.github.io/_posts/2017-08-26-try-catch-explained.markdown

 If you are using try with resource, compiler will handle this complexity and will generate necessary exception handling on behalf of you.

 #### Suppressed Exception
-With Java 5, when try with resource is introduced, `suppressedExceptions` was silently added to `Throwable`.
-With the help of Suppressed Exception, any Exception generated during closing down resource, are suppressed and recorded against main Exception.
+With Java 5, when try with resource was introduced, `suppressedExceptions` was silently added to `Throwable`.
+With the help of Suppressed Exception, any Exception generated while closing resource, are suppressed and recorded against main Exception.

 Let's assume `ValidationException` is thrown from `copyResultSetToFile()` method and at the same time, while closing both Connection and Writer instances, `SQLException` and `IOException` exception thrown respectively. `ValidationException` will be thrown back to caller and SQLException and IOException's are recorded as suppressed Exception.
 Your Exception stack trace will look like something similar to below one.
 As mentioned on line 9 and 11, suppressed Exception will be logged.